CJRiverFlow/FireML/README.md

 ## Testing the model

-Testing on the Pi camera I have used the video input to test the model so I could get teh following results, these are the first test on flame images:
+Testing on the Pi camera I have used the video input to test the model so I could get very good results, these are the first test on flame images:

 <p align="center">
 <img src="images/test1.png"  width="700" height="400">